A foreign body is an object that, once swallowed, is likely to get stuck in the gut and cause a blockage.

 If the intestine is blocked, things quickly become serious.

-Taking our Labrador example (sorry if you have a Lab, but you know what they are like!), if the toy enters the small intestine it becomes like a cork in a bottle, and nothing else (food or fluid) can get past this intestinal foreign body in the dog.
+Taking our Labrador example, if the toy enters the small intestine it becomes like a cork in a bottle, and nothing else (food or fluid) can get past this intestinal foreign body in the dog.

 Anything that fits into the bowel and is indigestible can potentially get stuck with devastating consequences.

-Diagnosis can be a thorny issue — not only is it a matter of seeing if a foreign body is present but also working out if surgery is necessary or not.
+Diagnosis can be a thorny issue — it’s a matter of not only seeing if a foreign body is present, but also working out if surgery is necessary.

-Another problem is that not all foreign bodies show up on an X-ray.
+- Radiographs: X-rays are great at showing dense foreign bodies such as stones, but they are not so great at less distinct ones such as yogurt cups.
 Certain objects, such as rubber balls and cloth toys, can be the same density as soft tissue of the abdomen, and thus radiographs may not be particularly helpful.
-One way around this is a barium meal, which tracks the passage of barium through the bowel to see if it gets stuck anywhere.

 Some signs do flag that emergency surgery is necessary, such as distended loops of bowel or dense foreign bodies, like stones, causing a complete obstruction.